 This region of New Zealand is renowned for its geothermal qualities.
 Enjoy free time to experience the regions' geothermal wonders.
 Opt to mountain bike in the world famous Redwood Forest, go white water rafting, or indulge in the therapeutic hot springs.

-Conquer the Tongariro Alpine Crossing, New Zealand's top-rated 1-day trek and spend the afternoon hiking an active volcano.
+Conquer the Tongariro Alpine Crossing, New Zealand's top-rated 1-day trek and spend time hiking an active volcano.

 Mt Tongariro's rocky, dramatic landscapes make this day-long trek truly one of New Zealand's "Great Walks", passing emerald lakes and beautiful alpine scenery.
 Start early and collect supplies before heading out.
 The transfer will drop the group off at the beginning of the self-guided trek and collect everyone at the other end.
 After the trek, travel to a ski lodge on the side of a mountain for the night and opt for a hot soak to ease those tired muscles.

 Admire the scenery while heading to Whanganui National Park.

 Travel to Blue Duck Station, a working farm and nature conservancy that serves as our gateway to Whanganui National Park.